 Return on Equity (ROE): What It Means and What's a Good Number

 Return on equity is the ratio Warren Buffett has cited more than almost any other as a measure of business quality.
-It tells you how efficiently a company turns shareholders' capital into profit — and a consistently high ROE is one of the hardest things to fake.
+It tells you how efficiently a company turns shareholders' capital into profit.
+A consistently high ROE is one of the hardest things to fake.

 How ROE is calculated